 Be prepared for the color intensity of your procedure to be larger, sharper, brighter and darker than what is expected for the final outcome.
 It will take time for this transition for the wet pigment to dry to a soft powder form, approximately 7-10 days.

 While these injected tones may initially simulate the exact color and tone desired, it will not always remain a perfect match.
 Injected tones are constant, while your own skin tones will vary depending on exposure to cold, heat, sun and circulatory changes.
 For example, if you tan your skin and had a scar camouflaged, your surrounding skin will be darker in appearance than the treated area.

 Permanent cosmetic procedures normally require multiple treatment sessions.
 For best results, clients will be required to return for at least one retouch procedure, usually between four and six weeks after the initial procedure.

-Eyebrow tinting should not be undertaken for two weeks prior to the
+- Eyebrow tinting should not be undertaken for two weeks prior to the procedure.

-Alternatively, obtain herpes medication for example Zovirax from your local chemist and use one week before and one week after your procedure.
-This can help minimise an outbreak.
+- Alternatively, obtain herpes medication for example Zovirax from your local chemist and use one week before and one week after your procedure.
+This can help minimize an outbreak.

 - Permanent cosmetic procedures do not cause cold sores, however if you carry the virus, it lays dormant in the body and can be aroused by the procedure.

 - Lip wax or bleaching treatments should not be undertaken for at least a two- week period preceding your permanent cosmetic procedure.